 What is 88% of 20?
-A Comprehensive Guide to Percentages and Calculations
+A full breakdown to Percentages and Calculations

 Understanding Percentages: A Foundation

 A percentage is a way of expressing a number as a fraction of 100.
-The word "percent" literally means "per hundred" – it represents a portion out of a whole divided into 100 equal parts.
-For example, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or the decimal 0.5.
+Which means the word "percent" literally means "per hundred" – it represents a portion out of a whole divided into 100 equal parts.
+As an example, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or the decimal 0.5.
 Understanding this fundamental concept is crucial for tackling percentage calculations.

 Method 1: Converting Percentage to Decimal